callicoder/go-docker/Readme.md

+# go-docker
-# go-docker Examples for building docker containers for your Go applications
+Several Examples for building docker containers for your Go applications